Eigenvectors and Eigenvalues

 This example demonstrates an important point: an \(n \times n\) matrix can be diagonalizable even without

 \(n\) distinct eigenvalues.
-By Theorem 4, diagonalizability requires \(n\) linearly independent eigenvectors,
+By the Diagonalization Criterion, diagonalizability requires \(n\) linearly independent eigenvectors,

 NOT \(n\) "distinct" eigenvalues.
 When an eigenvalue \(\lambda\) has algebraic multiplicity greater than 1,